fp-cybrilla/fp-cybrilla.github.io/content/payments/payment-via-eNACH.md

 |Status|Behavior|
 |---|---|
 |PENDING|Payment is created but yet to be submitted to payment gateway.|
-|SUBMITTED| Debit request has been submitted to the payment gateway.
+|SUBMITTED| Payment request has been submitted to the payment gateway.
 |SUCCESS|Payment is successful.
 Amount has been successfully deducted from the investor's account but yet to be transferred to the AMC's account.|
 |FAILED|Payment failed for some reason.|
 |INITIATED|Transfer of money has been initiated from payment gateway to AMC.|